 If the portfolio manager knows when the stock market is going up, s/he will shift into high beta stocks.
 If the portfolio manager knows the market is going down, he will switch to a low beta market.
 In the high beta stocks, these stocks will go up even further than the market and in the case of low beta stocks, these stocks will go down less than the market.

-In this case, Alpha is positive, signaling strong performance.
+In this case, Alpha is positive, signalling strong performance.

 Interpretation: If the stock is expected to be bearish, low-beta stocks will produce lower returns but also smaller losses, and vice versa when the stock is anticipated to turn bullish.